stephaniehoffmann/classical-algorithms-moip/README.md

 by Ayse Kotil, Elijah Pelofske, Stephanie Riedmüller, Daniel J. Egger, Stephan Eidenbenz, Thorsten Koch, and Stefan Woerner.

 Both algorithms are written in C++ using the commercial solver CPLEX.
+They need to be compiled by running
+`
+make
+`
-Please follow the installation information given in the corresponding readme files.
+in the folders `dpa` and `dmc`.
+For further information, please consult the corresponding readme files.

 ## DCM